 According to documents, this name (Shahr-e Sukhteh) dates back 150 years.
 This city was burnt twice: once at the initial level of its growth and the other at the moment of its destruction.

 Also, signs of burning are found in this city; so this is why they named it Shahr-e Sukhteh, which means “Burned City.”
 This Iranian city was green and full of beautiful trees like maple, willow, and poplar.

 Moreover, the Hamoon River was full of water, and there was a large area of canebrakes.
 It is said that this city was destroyed by wide environmental factors, climate changes, and changes in world trade.

 First, a safe one is to take a tour from Tehran city, which includes visiting Zahedan and Zabol.

-Second, you can take a train as the main public transport from every Iranian city and then take a bus to Zabol and visit this ancient Iranian city.
+Second, you can take a train the main public transport from every Iranian city, and then take a bus to Zabol and visit this ancient Iranian city.

 The Occupation of Shahr-e Sukhteh’s Inhabitants

 It is said that in this city, every work had its own rule.
 For instance, buildings were built organized and stunning way.
-Moreover, for using water from rivers and leading it into houses and farmlands, they designed some paths, made clay pipes, and put them on these paths.
+Moreover, to use water from rivers and lead it into houses and farmlands, they designed some paths, made clay pipes, and put them on these paths.